rmc3408/Java/README.md

 Interfaces are particularly useful for assigning common functionality to possibly unrelated classes.
 ` public class _ClassName_ extends _SuperclassName_ implements _InterfaceName_ `

+Invoking a method on a subclass object via a superclass reference invokes the subclass functionality `Animal mydog = new Dog(); ` will be method Bark(); not sound. or
+`Dog (Animal)myPet = new Animal(); ` explicit casting subclass object with Superclass.

+//downcasting
+`
+PolyCat a3 = (PolyCat) new PolyAnimal();
+a3.walk();
+`
+When the compiler encounters a method call made through a variable, the compiler determines if the method can be called by checking the variable’s class type.
+This is dynamic binding.